 - The spinal cord would be slightly bent and fully stretched.

 - While doing this pose, your head would be downward.
-It creates more flow of blood going towards the area of head.
+It creates more flow of blood going towards the area of the head.
 The increased flow of blood would benefit us in long run.
-But in short run it helps in increasing the level of our memory power.
+But in the short-run, it helps in increasing the level of our memory power.

 - This pose involves constant inhaling and exhaling.
-This makes us feeling fresh and energetic.
+This makes us feel fresh and energetic.

 - This pose can be done before doing other difficult poses, which involves great care and more strength.
 We can do this asana at any time of the day, but the morning time would be more suitable.